MasqueradeOfSilence/InterTia/README.md

 Designed by Alex Neville, a software engineer/writer/runner/weight lifter/digital artist/theme park enthusiast/musician/PLC programmer/IT guy with big dreams and predominantly inattentive ADHD.
 I've always had trouble with the big question: How do I balance doing everything that I love?
 Because I refuse to drop a single thing.
 With InerTia, our hope is that you'll never have to.

-For questions, commennts, or bugs, contact Alex Neville at softwaredev [at] alexanderneville [dot] com.
+For questions, comments, or bugs, contact Alex Neville at softwaredev [at] alexanderneville [dot] com.